lazarusA/JuliaDocs/docs/devdocs/ast.md

   Similar to `new`, except field values are passed as a single tuple.
 Works similarly to `splat(new)` if `new` were a first-class function, hence the name.

 - `isdefined`
-  `Expr(:isdefined, :x)` returns a Bool indicating whether `x` has already been defined in the current scope.
+  `Expr(:isdefined, :x [, allow_import])` returns a Bool indicating whether `x` has already been defined in the current scope.
+The optional second argument is a boolean that specifies whether `x` should be considered defined by an import or if only constants or globals in the current module count as being defined.
+If `x` is not a global, the argument is ignored.

 - `the_exception`
   Yields the caught exception inside a `catch` block, as returned by `jl_current_exception(ct)`.